 America is an amazing place filled with magical locations and jaw-dropping natural wonders.
-But there are also plenty of beautifully bizarre and fabulously freaky facts about each of the 50 states—and some of them are just so wild (and in many cases, so random), they're almost impossible to believe.
+But there are also plenty of beautifully bizarre and fabulously freaky facts about every state in the U.S.—and some of them are just so wild, they're almost impossible to believe.

 For example, can you guess which state had wild camels as recently as 1890?
-Or which one got its name because a lobbyist lied about knowing a Native American language?
+Or which one got its name because an aspiring politician lied about knowing a Native American language?
 Well, buckle up, because you're about to find out.
-These are the hardest to believe (and yet totally verifiable) facts about every state.
+These are the hardest to believe—and yet totally verifiable— facts about every state.

-Alaska contains both the easternmost and westernmost points in the country
+The easternmost and westernmost points in the U.S. are both in Alaska.

 While the bulk of Alaska sits firmly in the Western Hemisphere, the Aleutian Islands extend all the way into the Eastern Hemisphere.
-That means the state lies in two hemispheres and contains the easternmost part of the U.S. by longitude (Semisopochnoi Island) and the westernmost part of the U.S. by longitude (Amatignak Island).
+That means the state lies in two hemispheres and contains the easternmost part of the U.S., Semisopochnoi Island, and the westernmost part of the U.S., Amatignak Island.

-Wild camels roamed Arizona in the late 19th century
+Wild camels could be found roaming around Arizona in the late 19th century.

 It wouldn't be unusual to spot a wild camel somewhere out in the Gobi Desert, but in the late 19th century you could also find them roaming around Arizona.
-Back in 1855, Congress spent $30,000 importing 75 camels for military use (they thought the animals could be well suited for shuttling supplies between remote military outposts), according to Smithsonian.
-When the plan didn't work out as expected, parts of the herd were auctioned off piece by piece.
-And while one ended up in the Smithsonian Museum, others were spotted wandering the state as late as 1890.
+Back in 1855, the U.S. government spent $30,000 importing 75 camels for military use (they thought the animals would be useful for shuttling supplies between remote military outposts), according to Smithsonian.
+When the plan didn't work out as expected, parts of the herd were auctioned off one by one.
+And while one ended up in the Smithsonian Museum, other camels were spotted wandering the state as late as 1890.

 No one will blame you if you have no idea what a dulcimer is.
 The stringed instrument is part of the zither family and while it delivers a lovely lilting sound, it hasn't quite earned the same level of fame as the guitar or violin.
 Despite that, Arkansas still turns out its fair share of the instruments.
-In fact, so many dulcimers come out of Mountain View, Arkansas, that it's one of the world's largest handmade dulcimer producers.
+In fact, more dulcimers are made in Mountain View, Arkansas than nearly any other place in the world.
 And while that may be impressive, the fiddle won out as the official state instrument.

 If you live in California, earthquakes are a part of life.
 But you might not have realized just how frequently they occur—since most of them are essentially undetectable to humans.
 According to the United States Geological Survey, around 10,000 earthquakes are recorded each year in Southern California.
-Luckily, only around 15 or 20 have a magnitude that's greater than level four on the Richter scale (refresher: you'll typically start to feel an earthquake at level three; level seven would mean serious damage and loss of life).
+Luckily, only around 15 or 20 have a magnitude that's greater than level four on the Richter scale.

-Colorado is the only state to ever have turned down the Olympics
+Colorado is the only state to decline an invitation to host the Olympics.

 Making a bid to host the Olympic games is a lengthy, costly, and complicated process.
 However, when the International Olympic Committee awarded the 1976 Winter Olympics to Denver in May 1970, those who lived in the state weren't as excited as you might expect.
 In fact, there was huge opposition to the plan and in 1972 voters in a state referendum decided they did not want the state to host the games due to the astronomical cost and environmental concerns.
 So far, Colorado is the only state ever reject the games.
 The event was ultimately held in Innsbruck, Austria.

-Florida has giant African land snails that can grow up to eight inches long
+There are snails in Florida that can grow up to eight inches long.

-Various fascinating, fabulous, and freakish creatures call Florida home, and unfortunately one of those animals is the Giant African Land Snail.
+An array of fascinating, fabulous, and freakish creatures call the state of Florida home—and the giant African land snail is one of them.
 The critter is so unnerving, that when the Florida Department of Agriculture released a public service announcement warning residents about the snails, they had to assure everyone, "This is not science fiction.
 This is real."

-Idaho may have gotten its name because a lobbyist lied about knowing a Native American language
+Idaho may have gotten its name because an aspiring politician lied about its meaning.

 If you were to plan an island getaway, it probably wouldn't occur to you to opt for a vacation in Iowa.
 But it turns out that the land-locked state is home to just one island city, called Sabula.
 Merely a mile long and a quarter of a mile wide on the Mississippi, Sabula wasn't originally an island at all.
 The area was separated from the mainland when a lock and dam were built in the 1930s.

-Louisiana is the only state to follow Napoleonic law
+Louisiana is the only state with Napoleonic law.

 In America, 49 states use a "common law" legal system, but one state does things a little differently.
 Louisiana follows a "civil law" system which actually goes back to 1804 when it was established by French emperor Napoleon.
 According to Slate, "Rulings in the French-influenced system derive from the direct interpretation of the law; rulings in the common-law system give greater authority to legal precedent."
 That might be the case, but they add that "in practice, the two systems often work the same."